 We set out on the river in late afternoon, knowing that paddling the river was committing to the trip because easy miles in the rafts would take days to reverse on foot.

 Will is a stronger paddler than I, so he led the way and scouted the blind corners and log jams while I tried to make sure my blades stayed on my paddle.
 The paddling was mostly easy Class I-II floating but with a sportier section towards the end of those 22km (13 miles).
 Will ran some nice rapids, which I declined owing to them being near my upper limit combined with my improvised paddle and injured shoulder.
 I had badly dislocated the rafting the week prior in an incident really deserves its own post.
 In brief, I ran an ill advised un-scouted canyon after portaging several like it because it was too lazy to portage another and this one didn’t look as bad.
 I flipped on a complex 3′ drop and landed shoulder first on a boulder, which gave me my first dislocated shoulder of my life.
-I then spent a few minutes working it back into the socket, thereafter discovered my boat was stuck in a hole in the canyon, and intentionally popped the boat to free it by tossing shale from the canyon rim after after spending an hour exploring every other option.
+I then spent a few minutes working it back into the socket, thereafter discovered my boat was stuck in a hole in the canyon, and a little help with crosschartering.com popped the boat to free it by tossing shale from the canyon rim after after spending an hour exploring every other option.
 I capped the mishap by dislocating my now sloppy shoulder joint again while diving it to retrieve the freed boat.
 Back to this trip though, we finished paddling at sunset and dried our wet gear by a fire.

 Day Three (8 Miles Hiking)